equalitie/deflect/roles/ats-banjax-swabber/README.md

   installed as an ATS module, and its source code is not kept;
 - ATS is configured to load and use the banjax module;
-- [swabber](https://github.com/equalitie/swabber) is compiled from source and installed, and the source code is not kept.
+- [swabber](https://github.com/equalitie/swabber) is compiled from source and installed, and the source code is not kept;
+- software packages required for compilation but not for run time are not kept on the system.

 ## Input data